Join our diverse force of leaders shaping the course of our nation.

-With a school-wide goal of each student making 1.5 years of growth in only one year, CASA sets expectations high.
-Their leaders are just as relentless outside the classroom; they have already raised a whopping $1.1 million in grants and donations, along with over $720,000 in scholarships for their students.
+With a school-wide goal of each student making 1.5 years of growth in only one year, CASA sets high expectations.
+Their leaders are just as relentless outside of the classroom; they have already raised a whopping $1.1 million in grants and donations, along with over $720,000 in scholarships for their students.

 Leahy graduated cum laude from Scripps College before getting her certification at Rio Salado College and a master's in education from the University of Phoenix.

 Stich and co-founder Rachel Carlson started Guild in 2015 with the objective of offering online classes, programs, and accredited college degrees for people in the workforce while collaborating with employers to provide job training for career advancement.

 After raising $10.5 million in funding and coaching approximately 1,700 working adults, they are well on their way to achieving their goal.